• Join the Club!

 Don’t even get me started on the pies in the grocery store bakery.
 You deserve better, baby.

-Custard pies, like pumpkin, involve a creamy mixture baked into a pie shell.
+Custard pies, like pumpkin or buttermilk chess, involve a creamy mixture baked into a pie shell.
 This Streusel-Topped Pumpkin Pie is the bomb.

 An ice cream pie involves softened ice cream and/or sorbet piled into a baked pie shell.

-And lastly, a pudding pie is a pudding, like chocolate, vanilla, or lemon cooked in a pan on the stove and spooned into a baked pie shell.
-It’s usually topped with whipped cream or meringue.
+And lastly, a pudding pie is a pudding, like vanilla or chocolate pudding, cooked in a pan on the stove and spooned into a prebaked pie shell.
+It’s usually topped with whipped cream.

 Plus, it doesn’t have all those funky ingredients that you can’t pronounce.
 So, ready to make a pie?